-Table 6 replicates exactly the estimates reported in Angrist and Krueger (1991, Panel B, Table III) for men born 1930-39. $Y_U$ gives the Wald-IV estimate of the returns to schooling using an indicator for being born in the first quarter of the year as an instrument for years of schooling completed, while $Y_R$ gives the corresponding OLS estimate.
+Table 5 replicates exactly the estimates reported in Angrist and Krueger (1991), Panel B, Table III) for men born 1930-39.
+Y_U gives the Wald-IV estimate of the returns to schooling using an indicator for being born in the first quarter of the year as an instrument for years of schooling completed, while Y_R gives the corresponding OLS estimate.
 Neither estimator controls for additional covariates.
+When viewed through the lens of the linear constant coefficient models that dominated labor economics research at the time, the IV estimator identifies the same parameter as OLS under strictly weaker exogeneity requirements.
+In particular, IV guards against "ability bias," which plagues OLS in such models (Griliches and Mason), 1972; Ashenfelter and Krueger, 1994).

-The first stage relationship between quarter of birth and years of schooling exhibits a z-score of 8.24, suggesting an asymptotic normal approximation to $Y_U$ is likely to be highly accurate.
-As in our previous examples, the variance of the difference between $Y_U$ and $Y_R$ is very closely approximated by the difference in their squared standard errors, indicating this exercise could have been computed using only the information reported in the original published tables.
+The first stage relationship between quarter of birth and years of schooling exhibits a z-score of 8.24, suggesting an asymptotic normal approximation to Y_U is likely to be highly accurate.
+As in our previous examples, the variance of the difference between Y_U and Y_R is very closely approximated by the difference in their squared standard errors, indicating this exercise could have been computed using only the information reported in the original published tables.